OpenRoberta/openroberta-lab/Docker/_README.md

 Generating the images is done by using the data from `decl.sh` from the server directory.
 Generation will:

-* pull actual data into a Git repo and checkout the branch/commit as declared (you can suppress this step by setting `GIT_UPTODATE=true`)
+* pull actual data into a Git repo and checkout the branch/commit as declared (you can suppress this step by setting `GIT_PULL_BEFORE_BUILD to false`)
 * run `mvn clean install -DskipTests`
 * export the server into the export directory
 * create the docker image from that directory